mapbox/osm-jalisco/README.md

 ![](http://farm8.staticflickr.com/7261/7118786977_7d4864fc53.jpg)

 Once the file has uploaded you'll want to turn on Bing satellite imagery which will serve as the base layer for all of your tracing.
-Slect Imagery - Bing Sat to add this layer into JOSM.
+Select Imagery - Bing Sat to add this layer into JOSM.

 ![](http://farm8.staticflickr.com/7200/6972707992_e96e1b7ff3.jpg)

-Zoom to the region you wish to trace and download the OSM data that is already there by selecting the ````Download map data```` icon.
+Zoom to the region you want to trace and download the OSM data that is already there by selecting the ````Download map data```` icon.

 ![](http://farm8.staticflickr.com/7049/7118786941_74b7d15488.jpg)